MehdiMehrabadi/EasyMQ/README.md

         }, queues =>
         {
             // add queues
-            queues.Add<MessageModel>(queueName: "message", prefetchCount: 10, retryCount: 3);
+            queues.Add<MessageModel>(queueName: "message", prefetchCount: 10, retryCount: 5);
-            // queues.Add<MessageModel2>(queueName: "message2", prefetchCount: 3, retryCount: -1);
+            // queues.Add<MessageModel2>(queueName: "message2", prefetchCount: 3);
         })
         // add receivers
         .AddReceiver<MessageModel, MessageReceiver>();
        //.AddReceiver<MessageModel2, MessageReceiver2>();

-	// for set retry count message to redis or in memory services.AddCacheService(configuration);
 ```
 As evident, you can specify the prefetch count for each queue, and set even define the retry count in case of an error.
 The mechanism of this project is that in case of an error in any part of the message, it adds it to the error queue of the same queue and returns it to the main queue after 10 seconds, and this count is configurable by yourself.
 Even if you have an issue with the 10-second interval, you can change this time.
 However, please note that if you change the time, you need to delete the queue from RabbitMQ and run the program again to recreate the queue.
-If you want count of errors to be retried infinitely, you can use the number -1.
 You can use the following code to publish the message in the queue:

 ## Publisher